gansm/finalcut/doc/first-steps.md

 the case of a child widget, the positioning is corresponding to the upper left corner of the parent widget plus a possible padding space (can be determined with `getLeftPadding()` and `getTopPadding()`).
-If you want to ignore padding spaces, you must force this with the `ignorePadding()` method.
+If you want to ignore padding spaces, you have to force this with the `ignorePadding()` method.

 <figure class="image">